 The assignments and the lab reports are compulsory sub-elements and must be passed to complete the module.

 The University is committed to ensuring that core reading materials are in accessible electronic format in line with the Kent Inclusive Practices.
 The most up to date reading list for each module can be found on the university's reading list pages.

 See the library reading list for this module (Canterbury)

-Areas of inorganic synthetic chemistry including synthetic pathways of inorganic materials, such as sol-gel, "shake and bake" and high pressure synthesis.
+2. Demonstrate wide-ranging knowledge of areas of inorganic synthetic chemistry including synthetic pathways of inorganic materials, such as sol-gel, "shake and bake" and high-pressure synthesis.

 Back to top

 - ECTS credits are recognised throughout the EU and allow you to transfer credit easily from one university to another.